About the origin of the Earth and the creatures that multiplied on it: a story of creation, destruction and regeneration.

 Made the Igigi bear the workload.

-In Atrahasis Ea does not create man personally; he delegates the task to Ninhursag, here called Belet-ili (‘mistress of the gods’).
-Once again, there is something unexplained about this, since although she is characterised as a womb-goddess, she exists before any human beings exist, and the man about to be created does not come from any womb.
-The reason for her involvement becomes apparent only when we turn to Genesis and recognise that Ninhursag has her prototype in Eve, the first woman.
-Eve has been deified: Ninhursag exemplifies how in the Sumerian version gods (as the opening line of the poem says) are ‘instead of man’ and how, in pushing man down to a lower level, they take away from his god-like qualities.
-Ninhursag’s true identity is clear from two other titles of hers, ‘mother of the gods’ and ‘mother of all children’, from which again we see the equivalence between gods and men.
-Eve, correspondingly, is ‘the mother of all living’ (Gen 3:20), because she has been created with the ability to procreate; under God, and via Adam, she is the ancestor of all humanity.
-In Atrahasis she is a goddess to whom the creation of all mankind is delegated, and consequently the creation of woman, distinct from man, is not described.
+In Atrahasis God (Ea) does not create man personally; he delegates the task to Ninhursag, here called Belet-ili (‘mistress of the gods’) or Nintu (‘queen of the birthing hut’).
+Again, her involvement is incongruous, since although she is characterised as a womb-goddess, she exists before any human beings exist, and the man about to be created does not come from any womb.
+The reason for her mediation becomes apparent only when we turn to Genesis and recognise that Ninhursag has her prototype in Eve, the first woman.
+Eve has been deified.
+Ninhursag’s true identity is clear from two other titles of hers, ‘mother of the gods’ and ‘mother of all children’, again showing the equivalence between gods and men.
+In Genesis, Eve is ‘the mother of all living’ (Gen 3:20), because she has been created with the ability to procreate.
+She is the ancestor of us all.

-The Fall of Adam.
-Painting by Hugo van der GoesIn Genesis God expressly invites man to multiply and fill the earth.
-But he creates him mortal: man is made of dust, and to dust he will return (3:19).
-The only way he could become immortal would be to eat of the tree of life, and that he fails to do.
+God positively desires that man should multiply and fill the earth.
+But he creates him mortal.
+The only way he could become immortal is to eat of the tree of life, and that he fails to do.
 Instead he does the one thing that guarantees he will not live forever: he eats of the tree of the knowledge of good and evil.
-The act of disobedience seals his death; he cannot now eat of the tree of life.
-God therefore drives him out of the garden into the natural world where he has to toil for his bread
+The act of disobedience seals his The Fall of Adam.
+Painting by Hugo van der Goesdeath, for before he can eat of the tree of life God drives him out of the garden into the natural world where he has to toil for bread.
+He must return to the dust from which he came.
+God meanwhile continues to dwell in the garden.
+Having rested for one day, he will never rest again.

-In Atrahasis God puts no limit on man’s mortality, since there seems no reason why the slave should not live as long as his masters.
-His filling the earth unchecked by mortality is both unforeseen and regretted; it was never part of the plan.
+In Atrahasis Ellil dwells on earth in a palace.
+He does not merely rest but sleeps, every night in a bed, and his main concern after the creation of man is that his sleep should not be disturbed.
+He puts no limit on man’s mortality, for there seems no reason why the slave should not live as long as his masters.
+His filling the earth unchecked by mortality is unforeseen.
 Disease and famine (not mentioned in Genesis) are unsuccessful ad-hoc attempts to deal with the noise problem by culling the population.
-Death becomes the lot of all humanity only after the flood (Dalley 2000).
-The rationale is implicitly Malthusian: if man had not been created with the ability to reproduce, or if the earth had not been finite, he might have lived forever.
+Death becomes the lot of all humanity only after the flood, at which point only Atrahasis (Utnapishtim) is offered immortality.

-In Genesis, the problem has nothing to do with the din from an over-populated earth.
-It has to do with the fact that the the sons of God – in Atrahasis called the Anunnaki – are copulating with the daughters of men (Gen 6:1-4), and man himself is continually thinking and plotting evil.
-The whole earth is corrupted with man’s wickedness, and heaven is implicated in it.
+In Genesis, God also regrets having made man.
+But the problem is not the din from an over-populated earth, but the fact that the sons of God are copulating with women and man is continually thinking and plotting evil.
+Noah alone is blameless and walks with God.
 In Atrahasis the moral perspective is lost.
-God is divided against himself, Ea versus Ellil and Anu.
+God is divided against himself, Ea against Ellil and Anu.
 He creates man by killing one of his sons.
-He brings the deluge because he cannot sleep – a Sumerian perversion of the detail that God rested on the seventh day of creation (Gen 2:3).
+He sends the Deluge because he cannot sleep.
 The only trace of a moral perspective is the character of the man who objects to Ellil’s measures:

 Now there was one Atrahasis